Connect with us to find out how R&D Tax Credits can boost your organization’s performance.

 With just a little info, our Strike Experts can help you start your R&D tax credit journey.

-While Kentucky doesn't have a specific statute that mirrors IRC Section 41, the Qualified Research Facility Tax Credit is a nonrefundable credit equal to 5% of the qualified costs of construction of research facilities that may be applied against income taxes imposed by KRS 141.020 (individual income tax), KRS 141.040 (corporation income tax), or KRS 141.0401 (limited liability entity tax ["LLET"].
+While Kentucky doesn't have a specific statute that mirrors IRC Section 41, the Qualified Research Facility Tax Credit is a nonrefundable credit equal to 5% of the qualified costs of construction of research facilities that may be applied against income taxes imposed by KRS 141.020 (individual income tax), KRS 141.040 (corporation income tax), or KRS 141.0401 (limited liability entity tax, or LLET).
 Kentucky statute KRS 141.0205 provides an ordering provision when utilizing credits.
 Any unused credit may be carried forward 10 years.

-Construction of research facilities means expenses associated with the constructing, remodeling, and equipping facilities in Kentucky, or expanding existing facilities to conduct qualified research.
+Construction of research facilities means expenses associated with the construction, remodeling, and equipping of facilities in Kentucky, or expanding existing facilities to conduct qualified research.